30-sai no Hoken Taiiku: Characters

 Hayao is a 30-Year-old salaryman who has yet to lose his virginity.
 Due to his lack of personal skills he is resigned to using a blow-up wife to release his sexual tension.
 Hayao is the subject of Daigorō and Macaron's mission.

 Natsu is a 30-Year-old Librarian who has yet to lose her virginity.
 She is timid and extends her A.K.
 Field to keep away others.
 Natsu, like Hayao, has Gods staying with her to help her with relationships and lose her virginity.
-When she meets Hayao properly she rejects him out of fear; however, with Pī-chan's help and Hayao's determination, she overcomes her fear.
+When she meets Hayao properly she rejects him out of fear; however, with Pī-chan's help and Hayao's determination, she overcomes her fear and develops a romantic attraction to him.

 Daigorō is a God of Sexual Love sent from heaven in order to help Hayao meet women and lose his virginity.
 Some of his methods are a little unorthodox.
 He usually dresses in a long old-fashioned green coat and white breeches.

 Macaron is Daigorō's little brother.
 His normal-wear is the same as that of his brother's, although he wears a waistcoat rather than a long coat.
 He likes drinking and dressing up in women's clothes; for this reason, he is often used as the practice doll for teaching Hayao.